The DPP shift furniture brands must face

 2. Build attribute structure

-Define the data fields your DPP will include—such as material composition, VOC content, or repairability.
-Use modular attribute groups to manage variations across product types while keeping the structure scalable.
+Define the data fields your DPP furniture will include, such as material composition, VOC content, or repairability.
+Use modular attribute groups to manage variations across your product types while keeping the structure scalable.
+This is where effective product management for furniture becomes critical for digital product passport furniture success.

 3. System and supplier onboarding